 There are strict laws that regulate elevator safety and maintenance.
 In Illinois, the Office of The State of Illinois Fire Marshall has a Division of Elevator Safety that oversees the construction, maintenance and use of elevators throughout the state.
-The Elevator Safety and Regulation Act has specific safety regulations and standards that all those who install, construct, repair or own elevators must adhere to.
+The Elevator Safety and Regulation Act has specific safety regulations and standards that all those who install, construct, repair or own elevators must adhere to, by law.

 If a person is injured due to poor maintenance or non-functioning safety features, it is possible that they could have grounds for a personal injury case.
 Depending on the circumstance, the owner of the building, the elevator manufacturer, maintenance company or installer may be liable for injuries caused in an elevator accident.Chicago Elevator Accident Injury Lawyers

 Elevator injury cases can be complicated and often require investigations, inspections and other research to build a strong personal injury case.
-Rosenfeld Injury Lawyers are has a team of some of the top Chicago accident attorneys experienced at handling these types of complex cases and will fight to get you the financial compensation you deserve for your injuries or loss of a loved one.
-It is important that you meet with a premises liability attorney as soon as possible after an elevator accident to ensure that a proper investigation is started right away to collect the evidence needed to win this type of case.
+Rosenfeld Injury Lawyers LLC is a comprehensive team of the top Chicago accident attorneys experienced at handling these types of complex cases and will fight to get you the financial compensation you deserve for your injuries or loss of a loved one.
+It is vital that you meet with a premises liability attorney as soon as possible after an elevator accident to ensure that a proper investigation is started right away to collect the evidence needed to win this type of case.
 Call us today for a free consultation.

 Resources on elevator safety, inspections and accident statistics: